poojanshah-code/OA_analysis/README.md

 # OA Analysis — Knee Osteoarthritis KL Grading

-Reproducible code and proof artefacts for the PhD work **“Deep Learning Techniques for the Diagnosis and Detection of Different Types of Orthopedic Conditions”** (Poojan Shah, 24RCP004, Pandit Deendayal Energy University).
+Reproducible code for the PhD work

-This repository backs the DC-5 presentation results so that any journal reviewer can be shown reproducible proof of the **ablation study**, the **top-3 model evaluation**, the **Grad-CAM explainability**, and the **proposed novel architecture (OA-HANet)**.
+**“Deep Learning Techniques for the Diagnosis and Detection of Different Types of Orthopedic Conditions”** (Poojan Shah, 24RCP004, Pandit Deendayal Energy University).

 ---